sebftw/Eiko/matlab/MATLAB_INSTALLATION.md

 sudo ubuntu-drivers install
 sudo reboot
 ```
 You can verify that the driver was installed successfully by running `nvidia-smi`.
+Next:

+1. Identify your system OS and architecture by running `grep '^PRETTY_NAME' /etc/os-release && uname -m`
-Next, navigate to the [NVIDIA CUDA Downloads page](https://developer.nvidia.com/cuda-downloads).
-Run `uname -m && cat /etc/os-release` in your terminal to determine your OS version, select `deb (network)`, and follow the provided instructions to install the toolkit.
-Verify the installation by running `nvcc --version`.
+2. Navigate to the [NVIDIA CUDA Downloads page](https://developer.nvidia.com/cuda-downloads).
+Select your specific architecture and OS version, choose `deb (network)`, and follow NVIDIA's instructions to install the toolkit.
+3. Open a new terminal and verify the installation by running `nvcc --version`.

 #### Compiler
 You will need a C++ compiler to build the MATLAB MEX files.
 Open your terminal and run: